varnishcache/varnish-cache/doc/sphinx/whats-new/relnote-5.0.rst

 ========================

-This is the first Varnish release after the Varnish Project moved out of Varnish Softwares basement, so to speak, and it shows.
+This is the first Varnish release after the Varnish Project moved out of Varnish Software's basement, so to speak, and it shows.

-But it is also our 10 year aniversary release, `Varnish 1.0 was released`_ on September 20th 2006.
+But it is also our 10 year anniversary release, `Varnish 1.0 was released`_ on September 20th 2006.

 That also means that we have been doing this for 10 years without any bad security holes.

-So yeah… 5.0 is not entirely what we had hoped it would be, but we are as proud as one can possibly be anyway.
+So yeah...
+5.0 is not entirely what we had hoped it would be, but we are as proud as one can possibly be anyway.

 To keep this release note short(er), we have put the purely technical